tmiddlet2666/coherence-docker-metrics/README.md

 1. Clone the Coherence Operator repository - https://github.com/oracle/coherence-operator.git

-1. Copy all the `*.json` files from `coherence-operator/dashboards/grafana` to the direcotry `grafana/dashboards` under cloned `coherence-docker-metrics` repository.
+1. Copy all the `*.json` files from `coherence-operator/dashboards/grafana` to the directory `grafana/dashboards` under cloned `coherence-docker-metrics` repository.

 # Start the Docker containers